Indirectly Become More Socially Successful By Improving Yourself As A Person

 Some experiences open up more practical options in your social life

 Earlier I mentioned handling practicalities like learning to drive, or having your own place.
-There are plenty of other reasons to check off these boxes, but they do make being social that little bit simpler.
+There are plenty of other reasons to check off these boxes, but they do make being social that much simpler.
 With a car you can get around more easily.
-With your own place you have more freedom to invite people over or do things as you please.
+With your own place you have more freedom to invite people over or live as you please.
 Another example is getting a decent job.
 The money gives you access to more opportunities.

 Some things are socially practical to know